mediacloud/cliff-annotator/README.md

 * Building and Deploying

 First make sure tomcat is running (ie. `catalina run`).
-Now run `mvn tomcat7:deploy` to deploy the app, or `mvn tomcat7:redeploy` to redeploy once you've already got the app deployed.
+Now run `mvn tomcat7:deploy -DskipTests` to deploy the app, or `mvn tomcat7:redeploy -DskipTests` to redeploy once you've already got the app deployed.

 Using
 -----